deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 A curious cocktail of intellectual pink and uncertain blue swept up Vedreg's body.
 "She's *not* Gaoian." he pointed out.

 "Biologically?
 No." Kirk agreed.
 "But concepts we have traditionally considered - for good reason - to be absolutes, appear to be more fluid for humans.
-Gender, mating proclivities…Species - purely as a mental and cultural construct - is on that list."
+Gender, mating proclivities...Species - purely as a mental and cultural construct - is on that list."

 "How can *species* be a fluid concept?"

 Kirk just shrugged.
 It wasn't a native gesture to Rrrrtktktkp'ch, and he knew that Vedreg was astute enough to get that subtle point.
 "It's all visible in Xiù's file, if you know what to look for." he said.
-"There are a lot of… transition zones in her life.
+"There are a lot of... transition zones in her life.
 Places where she has straddled two things that would quite reasonably seem to be separate.
 They're quite obvious from the elevated perspective that I enjoy, but humans have remarkable blind spots about their own motives and experiences."

 "Do they indeed?"
 The translation gave Vedreg a wry, ironic tone.